-Philodendron’s second name is a Heartleaf due to the unique heart shape of its leaves.
+Philodendron’s second name is Heartleaf due to the unique heart shape of its leaves.
 It is one of not many plants that can produce amazing bush while being grown in the water.
 It is a perfect plant for beginners because it does not require much care.

-Not many people heard about a Lucky Bamboo, and probably even less knew it isn’t really bamboo.
+Not many people heard about Lucky Bamboo, and probably even fewer knew it isn’t really bamboo.
 However, since its stems resemble bamboo, it is why it is called that way.
 It has been a big part of Chinese culture, and it is said that it brings good energy to our houses.

 Provide it with bright light, but do not leave it directly under the hot sun because it can burn.
 Change the water completely every 6 to 8 weeks, but try to add some of it as needed every 7 seven days.
 If your tap water contains plenty of hard minerals, do not use it.
 Instead, choose distilled or purified water.

-Spider Plant is one of the most common houseplants, not by accident.
+Spider plant is one of the most common houseplants, not by accident.
 It is a Feng Shui plant that not only looks gorgeous but is also a perfect natural air purifier.
 It does great both in soil and water and doesn’t need a lot of maintenance.

 To not burn its beautiful leaves, keep it out of direct sunlight and provide it with a little bit of shade.
 It is recommended to change the water every 5 to 7 days unless the water gets pale, then you should change it before this time interval.